Trails-Through-Shadows/TTS-Docs/docs/game-system/validation.md

 - Range must be greater than 0.
     - It can be 0 only if target is `SELF`.
-- Area of effect must be greater than 0.
+- Area of effect must be greater than or equal to 0.

 #### Attack

 - Range must be greater than 0.
     - It can be 0 only if target is `SELF`.
-- Area of effect must be greater than 0.
+- Area of effect must be greater than or equal to 0.
 - Damage must not be negative.
 - Number of attacks must be greater than 0.